tardate/LittleArduinoProjects/README.md

-# 523 Little Electronics and Arduino Projects
+# 524 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [JP-QR701 Thermal Printer Basics](./playground/ThermalPrinter/QR701Basics) - learning how to use the JP-QR701 thermal printer module with an Arduino, including QR codes generated with Python.
+> Latest addition:sparkles: [Lucky 4D Printer](./playground/ThermalPrinter/Lucky4DOracle) - a Lucky 4D number generator, built a JP-QR701 Thermal Printer, including how to print Chinese (GB2312-80).

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),